Suped

 Treating 0.0% as proof of inbox placement hides spam-folder delivery problems in Gmail.

-Resetting policies after one red mark can create noise without fixing the cause behind it.
+Resetting policies after one red mark can create noise without fixing the underlying cause.

 Ignoring low-volume days makes delayed or missing Postmaster data look like failure.